ShawnWu076/LOL_WIN_LOSE_MODEL/README.md

-In order to predict the rationality, the features we use are all derived from the data in the game, not after the game (such as MVP, SVP attribution, etc.), and the Features we focus on are neutral resources (dragons, elders , heralds, barons, etc.) and team gaps (vision score gap, damage per minutes, gold gap, etc.)
+In order to predict the rationality, the features we use are all derived from the data in the game, not after the game (such as MVP, SVP attribution, etc.), and the Features we focus on are neutral resources (dragons, elders , heralds, barons, etc.) and team gaps (vision score gap, damage per minute, gold gap, etc.)